cdozdil/OptiScaler/README.md

 #### Windows
 * Download the latest relase from releases.
 * Extract the contents of the archive next to the game executable file in your games folder.
+[1]
 * Run `EnableSignatureOverride.reg` and confirm merge.
+[2]
+* DLSS option should be appeared/enabled in settings.
+If it's not, you may try using [d3d12-proxy](https://github.com/cdozdil/d3d12-proxy/) for DirectX games and [vulkan-spoofer](https://github.com/cdozdil/vulkan-spoofer/) for Vulkan games.

+*[1] This package contains latest version of `libxess.dll` and if game folder contains any older version of same library it would be overwritten.
+Consider backing up or renaming existing file.*

+*[2] Normally Streamline and games check if nvngx.dll is signed, by merging this `.reg` file we are overriding this signature check.*

 #### Linux
 * Download the latest relase from releases.